katf167/women_in_comics_oped/README.md

 The data reveals that while there is visible gender imbalance in the number of characters, the relationship between gender, violence, harm, and death is not fully captured in the living and deceased character numbers.

-What we can observe is the distinct fate men and women characters face based on their moral alignment – though “goodness” is rewarded with higher chance of living in both genders, being “bad” or a villain often results in deaths for male characters, while evilness in female characters does not meet the same punishment.
-Silk Spectre’s experience with how her image and sexuality is consumed by the public and her relationship with morality, violence, and agency are metafictional reflections of the women characters in comics – a topic that should continue to be explored and discussed.
+What we can observe is the distinct fate men and women characters face based on their moral alignment - though "goodness" is rewarded with higher chance of living in both genders, being "bad" or a villain often results in deaths for male characters, while evilness in female characters does not meet the same punishment.
+Silk Spectre's experience with how her image and sexuality is consumed by the public and her relationship with morality, violence, and agency are metafictional reflections of the women characters in comics - a topic that should continue to be explored and discussed.

 ## Citations
 1. Joissim, J. (2023, March 30). *Women In Superhero Media: “Sheroes” Done Wrong*.
 The Boulevard Online.
 Retrieved from https://theboulevard252.org/6029/features/women-in-superhero-media-sheros-done-wrong/
 2. Warsi, S. (2023). *Women in Comic Books*.
 Kaggle.
 Retrieved May 9, 2025, from https://www.kaggle.com/datasets/shamirwarsi/women-in-comic-books
 3. *Women In Refrigerators*.
 LBY3.
 Retrieved May 9, 2025, from https://lby3.com/wir/index.html